Your concert experience

-The Pavilion seats about 1,600 listeners and offers direct lines of sight to the stage and an unamplified, acoustic experience.
+The open-air Pavilion offers direct lines of sight to the stage and an unamplified, acoustic experience.
 Donors of $3,000 or more may reserve seats in advance, but free seats are always available to the public, beginning one hour before the concert.
 Line up for these (in the shade, by the bar, with chairs to ease the wait) on the East Terrace.
 If the line looks long, don’t give up!
-Unclaimed reserved seats are released by 6:15 PM.
+Unclaimed, reserved seats are released by 6:15 PM.

 Bars open at 5:30 PM (one hour before the concert).
 Feel free to take your drink and snack to your seat, but please no outside food or beverages, glass containers, or coolers (or anything that might block an aisle or row).